davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 The direction classifier has 2 possible classes.
 As shown in __Table 1__, the dataset has a bias towards the Ent<sub>1</sub> &rarr; Ent<sub>2</sub> class representing 91.5% of the data.
 We therefore chose to develop a rule-based approach to detect only the Ent<sub>1</sub> &larr; Ent<sub>2</sub> class, and whenever none of the rules are verified, the classifier assigns the Ent<sub>1</sub> &larr; Ent<sub>2</sub> class.

-We defined rules based on patterns built with morphological and syntactic information [@nivre-etal-2020-universal] extracted from the title with spaCy, using the same model as described in [Section 5](#sec:rel_data_annot).
+We defined rules based on patterns built with morphological and syntactic information [(Nivre et al., 2020)  ](https://www.aclweb.org/anthology/2020.lrec-1.497){:target="_blank"}[^25] extracted from the title with spaCy, using the same model as described in [Section 5](#sec:rel_data_annot).
 We extracted morpho-syntactic information from all the words, including information on conjugation for verbs: person and number.
 The patterns defined were as follows:

 - **PASSIVE_VOICE**: we look for patterns `<VERB><ADP>`, a verb followed by a proposition.
 We check whether the passive voice is present and involves the personalities mentioned in the title: whether the Ent1 entity has a dependency on the verb of type **acl**, whether the verb has a dependency on the Ent<sub>1</sub> of type **nsubj:pass** or whether the verb has a dependency on the Ent<sub>2</sub> of type **obl:agent**.